processing/p5.js/contributor_docs/steward_guidelines.md

 - Almost all pull requests must have associated issues opened and discussed first, meaning the relevant [issue workflow](#issues) must have been followed first before a PR should be reviewed by any steward or maintainer.
 	- The only instance where this does not apply are very minor typo fixes, which does not require an opened issue and can be merged by anyone with merge access to the repo, even if they are not stewards of a particular area.
 	- While this exception exist, we will apply it in practice only but contributors are usually encouraged to open new issues.
 In other words, if in doubt about whether this exception applies, just open an issue anyway.
-- If a pull request does not fully solve the referenced issue, you can edit the original post and change "Resovles #OOOO" to "Addresses #OOOO" so that it does not automatically close the original issue when this PR is merged.
+- If a pull request does not fully solve the referenced issue, you can edit the original post and change "Resolves #OOOO" to "Addresses #OOOO" so that it does not automatically close the original issue when this PR is merged.

 ## Simple fix
 Simple fix such as small typo fix can be merged directly by anyone with merge access with a quick check on the PR "Files Changed" tab and that automated CI test passes.